a34alefeliza/wikimoni/wiki/The-control-panel.md

 ![Collections](/wiki/images/cp-collections.png)

 Here you can decide the content on the page.
 You can define one or more collection of elements (like images, text, audio) and display them on the page.
-See [[Collections button]]
+See [[Collections]]

 # Audio

 ![Audio](/wiki/images/cp-audio.png)

 Here is a list of audio files that the teacher can play on any time.
 An audio collection is needed.
-See [[Audio button]].
+See [[Audio]].

 # De-select button

 ![De-select](/wiki/images/cp-deselect.png)

 Use this button to de-select your selection when working with images.
-See [[De-select button]].
+See [[De-select]].

 # Size

 ![Size](/wiki/images/cp-size.png)

 Use this button to set the size of your contents so that they fit to the page.
-See [[Size button]]
+See [[Size]]

 # Rec

 ![Rec](/wiki/images/cp-rec.png)

 Use this button to recors a sequence of actions.
 These actions can be played later on with the Play button.
 This is very useful to speed up your lesson: you can prepare in advance some interactions and display them on them during the lesson with one click.
-See [[Record button]].
+See [[Record]].

 # Play

 ![Play](/wiki/images/cp-play.png)

 Use this button to see a list of previously recorded actions and play them.
-See [[Play button]].
+See [[Play]].

 # Show/Hide button

 ![Show-Hide](/wiki/images/cp-hide.png)

 Use this button to hide and show the content of the page.
 This is useful when you want to check memory.
-See [[Show-Hide button]].
+See [[Show-Hide]].